athenadai27/HSS/README.md

 - Implemented overall "Game" function that initialises all others
 - Actively established '5' as the "golden number"
 - Began implementation of Goal Dictionary; split it into 5 separate binary trees, all handling different categories
+- Changed GoalsList from "previous" and "next" pointers to "left" and "right"

 DESCRIPTIONS OF CLASSES: